JICE

 Law Library:

-The Law Library placed in our School contains approximately 269,104 volumes of books in the field of law and political science, including nearly 112,715 volumes in foreign languages.
-An additional amount of Japanese issued periodicals, and foreign journals in the field of law and political science are available in the University Central Library.
-The Law School Library, along with other satellite collections within the University, is covered by the OPAC system and, for older books, the comprehensive card catalog is housed in the Central Library.
+The Law Library in GSL contains approximately 271,544 volumes in the field of law and political science, including nearly 113,580 volumes in foreign languages.
+Additionally, other Japanese language periodicals, and foreign journals in the field of law and political science are available in the University Central Library.
+The Law School Library, along with other satellite collections within the University, is covered by the OPAC system and, for older books, the comprehensive card catalog is housed in the University Library.

 The University Library:

 The University Library, which possesses all library materials and maintains the union catalog of all books and journals in the university, offers circulation and book retrieval through an ID card system and reference services, including inter-library loan, photocopying, and computer-based information retrieval.
-For language education and other educational and research purposes, the University Library has access to satellite TV channels, including CNN news, CCTV, and KBS.
+For language education and other educational and research purposes, the University Library has access to satellite TV channels, including CNN News, CCTV, and KBS.
 The Central Library contains 1,000 reading desks in the open-stack area.
-Group study rooms, seminar rooms, an information corner, and an audio-visual room are also available.
+Group study rooms, individual study rooms, computer labs, seminar rooms, an information corner, and an audio-visual room are also available.
 For further information, please visit this webpage:

 http://en.nagoya-u.ac.jp/about_nu/admin/sch/deta/nul.html